SFP Plus Module PCB: Tackling High-Speed and High-Density Challenges in Data Center Server PCBs

 QSFP Module PCB 40/100 Gbps 4x10G / 4x25G Inter-channel crosstalk, higher frequency loss

-CFP8 Module PCB 400 Gbps 16x25G Extremely high power dissipation, high-density routing
+CFP8 Module PCB 400 Gbps 16x25G Extreme power dissipation, high-density routing

-From SFP+ to **QSFP Module PCB**, and then to the latest **OSFP Module PCB**, each leap in speed has been accompanied by a sharp increase in PCB design complexity.
-The number of channels has increased from 1 to 8 or even 16, and the single-channel rate has improved from 10Gbps to 50Gbps, 100Gbps, or even higher.
-This means that PCBs need to carry higher frequency signals, accommodate more components, and handle greater power consumption.
-To meet these challenges, [HDI (High-Density Interconnect) PCB](https://hilpcb.com/en/products/hdi-pcb) technology, finer trace control, and more advanced thermal management solutions have become essential choices.
+From SFP+ to **QSFP Module PCB**, to the latest **OSFP Module PCB**, each leap in speed is accompanied by a sharp increase in PCB design complexity.
+The number of channels has increased from 1 to 8 or even 16, and the single-channel rate has risen from 10Gbps to 50Gbps, 100Gbps, or even higher.
+This means PCBs need to carry higher-frequency signals, accommodate more components, and handle greater power consumption.
+To address these challenges, [HDI (High-Density Interconnect) PCB](/products/hdi-pcb) technology, finer line control, and more advanced thermal solutions have become essential.

 Data Center Network Architecture Layers